 - the time, place, and method of disposal of the deceased’s body

 - the names of the deceased’s mother and father and, if applicable, the deceased’s spouse

-The person drawing up the declarationmust sign it.
-In practice, the declaration of death is drawn up with the help of a funeral director, who sends it to the Directeur de l'état civil.
+The person drawing up the declaration must sign it.
+In practice, the declaration of death is drawn up with the help of a funeral services business, that sends it to the Directeur de l’état civil.

 What happens when the person who died cannot be identified?

 When the dead person cannot be identified, the person who certifies the death must provide a description of the body and circumstances surrounding its discovery.

 It is then up to the coroner to identify the body and to shed light on the circumstances surrounding the death.
 The registrar of civil status will produce a declaration of death based on the coroner’s report and then use the declaration to draw up the act of death.

 What happens when a person disappears?